Integration Guide

 | Switches channel | ON_HOLD | Pending OTP Code | REVIEW | Call PATCH (resume: true) to clear the hold, then a new POST for the new channel. |

-| Session expires | CLOSED | Decline | REJECT | Show "Session Expired" screen; prompt user to restart. |
+| Session expires | CLOSED | Decline | REJECT | The 10-minute OTP window has elapsed.
+The enrichment-level response.status returns "reject" because the verification session was destroyed on expiration.
+Show a "Session Expired" screen and prompt the user to restart with a new evaluation. |

 One-Time Passcode implementation timeline